About the International Journal of Wilderness

 Each yearly volume has three issues.
 The Journal was initiated in 1995 by The University of Idaho – Wilderness Research Center, the WILD Foundation and Fulcrum Publishing.
 This site provides free, download-able past volumes (1995 through last year’s volume) where you can access full copies of every past issue in an easy to read online format and available for download (PDF)

 The current volume is available for subscribers.
 To receive an individual subscription for the current volume, please visit our subscription page.
-To inquire/receive an institutional subscription, please contact firstname.lastname@example.org.
+To inquire about or receive an institutional subscription, please contact email@example.com.

 Facilitated by the WILD Foundation